jiawanyovan/0nyX-Suite/README.md

 #### double your font dpi (eg:192)

-* again this can be done with [gtk2-settings](https://developer.gnome.org/gtk2/stable/GtkSettings.html#GtkSettings--gtk-xft-dpi)
+* again, this can be done with [gtk2-settings](https://developer.gnome.org/gtk2/stable/GtkSettings.html#GtkSettings--gtk-xft-dpi)
 * on Xfce(@GTK2):

 ```
 xfconf-query -c xsettings -p /Xft/DPI -s "192"
 ```

+#### double your cursor size

+* again, this can be done with [gtk2-settings](https://developer.gnome.org/gtk2/stable/GtkSettings.html#GtkSettings--gtk-cursor-theme-size)